Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Introduction

-These challenges and the lack of existing solutions motivate our research: \emph{\textbf{Can models improve without additional data, external rewards, or human supervision?}} A central issue is that the quality of a model’s own generated responses is hard to verify or guarantee.
-Existing works have shown that we may not need to verify if a model's response is correct or not if we can assume it is generally better than some alternative \citep{yao2024varyingshadeswrongaligning}; for example \citet{geng2025deltalearninghypothesispreference} show that creating preference pairs where an 8B model's response is always preferred to a 3B model's response can yield performance gains.
-But this still requires a larger model to create supervised labels.
-If we think back to the literature on computer vision (e.g. \citep{krizhevsky2012imagenet}), data augmentation approaches like translation and rotation improved learning without the use of any external supervision.
+The lack of existing solutions for self improvement motivates our research: \emph{\textbf{Can models improve without external signals?}} Existing work shows some promise in this direction: even when the chosen responses are suboptimal, as long as they are better than the rejected counterparts (e.g., generated by a larger model), they can still lead to learning~\citep{yao2024varyingshadeswrongaligning, geng2025deltalearninghypothesispreference}.
+However, they still require a larger model to create supervised labels.
+If we think back to the literature on computer vision (for example, \citet{krizhevsky2012imagenet}), data augmentation approaches like translation and rotation improved learning without the use of any external supervision.
 Can we develop an analogous approach for LLMs, creating reliable learning signals intrinsic to the problem, without relying on human data or verifiers?

-In this work, we turn to the mutual information between inputs and model outputs as a useful intrinsic signal.
-Mutual information has been leveraged as an intrinsic reward for exploration~\citep{mohamed2015variationalinformationmaximisationintrinsically, montufar2016informationtheoreticallyaidedreinforcement, houthooft2017vimevariationalinformationmaximizing}, and skill discovery~\citep{sharma2020dynamicsawareunsuperviseddiscoveryskills} in classic reinforcement learning (RL) settings.
-In the context of large language models, we claim that maximizing mutual information between prompts and responses can help models improve their in-context adaptation performance, which is particularly useful for improving steerability and personalization.
-We further show that this method can be generally applied to improve general problem-solving performance by encouraging the models to pay closer attention to information in the prompt.

-Building on these two ideas, we propose \textbf{Mutual Information Preference Optimization (MIPO)}, a contrastive data augmentation method that constructs preference pairs by generating a chosen response with the correct prompt and user-context, and a negative response conditioned on either the incorrect prompt (for the general case), or the correct prompt but without the user context (to improve personalization).
-We then use Direct Preference Optimization (DPO)~\citep{rafailov2024directpreferenceoptimizationlanguage} to train the model with the constructed dataset of preference pairs.
-Importantly, this generation process only requires a set of prompts and the model being trained, since the learning signal is intrinsically defined in terms of the inputs (i.e., prompts and user-contexts) and the model's own generation.
-Thus, it requires no additional labeled data.
+We propose \textbf{Mutual Information Preference Optimization (MIPO)}, a data-augmentation method that maximizes mutual information between prompt $x$ and model response $y$ under the reference LLM.
+We show that the implicit reward in Direct Preference Optimization~\citep{rafailov2024directpreferenceoptimizationlanguage} can be cast as the InfoNCE~\citep{oord2019representationlearningcontrastivepredictive} objective, and we train the policy using chosen responses generated with the correct prompts $y_\text{chosen} \sim \pi_\text{ref}(y|x)$, and rejected responses generated with random, misspecified prompts $y_\text{rejected} \sim \pi_\text{ref}(y|x')$ for $x' \not= x$.